 Big companies very well understand the power of open social networks including LinkedIn and Facebook.
 They believe that these platforms are a great way to pull and engage the corporate alumni.
 But for a formal corporate alumni program to be put in place, the organizations need a protected network.

 Provide the Executives with the Power to Raise Visibility for Your Community

 Your executives can be significant for your community growth.
 They can fervently express the value your organization sees in forming lifetime relationships with its employees and the benefits it offers to the connected alumni.

 Content is the greatest way to keep your alumni engaged.
-The organizations must realize the importance of fresh content.
-It must be fascinating, appropriate and stimulating.
+Organizations must realize the importance of fresh content.
+It must be fascinating, appropriate, and stimulating.
 You must always think about repurposing or repackaging the content you are generating and how you can leverage it in various ways.

 So, implementing these practices in an organization’s alumni network can greatly help in keeping to keep the alumni engaged.